 - Use "Add new property" to configure the automation further.
 Select a regular or custom field from the panel (for example, 'tag is' and choose a tag).

 - If you want to move the predecessor card, click choose where to move.
-Define the board and specify the column/lane (for example: In progress) where the system will move the predecessor card.
+Define the board and specify the column/lane (for example: Done) where the system will move the predecessor card.
 You can select a cell or an entire column by clicking on the column's name from the board minimap.

 - You can update the predecessor card with a predefined action when an update in the successor triggers it.